 Is Argan Oil Comedogenic?

-So, is argan oil comedogenic?
 Argan oil is one of the least comedogenic oils on the planet, meaning it does not clog your pores at all.
-However, it’s important to understand your skin type and how it will interact with argan oil (or any oil) before you decide to put it on your face.
+However, it’s essential to understand your skin type and how it will interact with argan oil (or any other oil) before applying it to your face.

-In this blog post, we will get into the details of what it means when oil is comedogenic, what different ratings of comedogenicity are, and whether or not it’s safe for you to use argan oil if you are prone to breakouts.
+What different ratings of comedogenicity are, and whether or not it’s safe for you to use argan oil if you are prone to breakouts.

 What Is Comedogenic Oil?

-Oil comedogenicity is not binary.
 There is a spectrum along which all oils fall – from least comedogenic to most comedogenic, and everywhere in between.
-I

 Comedogenic Ratings

-Oils are rated from 0-5 based on how comedogenic they are.
 Here are some popular oils ranked:

 • Rated 0 (does not clog pores at all): argan oil, safflower oil, hemp seed oil, mineral oil, Abyssinian seed oil